happyfish100/FastCFS/README.md

 fastcfs.sh usage:

 ```
-* setup: pull/update codes from gitee, then make and install
+* install: pull/update codes from gitee, then make and install
 * config: copy config files and configure them with local ip
 * start | stop | restart: for service processes control
 ```